icon of the Holy Mother of Mercy Holy Theotokos of Mercy Community

 "The clergy of the Orthodox-Catholic Church of America are a diverse group of men and women who have responded to a calling into sacramental ministry in a myriad of settings which include parishes, hospitals, nursing homes, jails and prisons, spirituality centers, monasteries, social centers, home chapels, etc. Our common task is to live within the Great Orthodox Tradition in an American way, praying for one another and ministering the Holy Mysteries to people who find themselves hungry for God and have yet to be welcomed at the Holy Table.
 We count the beginning of our autocephalous church to be January 1, 1910."

--- From the Sanctoral Cycle of The Orthodox-Catholic Church of America
+— From the Sanctoral Cycle of The Orthodox-Catholic Church of America

-About This Community and Our Ministry
+About This Mission and Our Ministry

 Do not love the world or the things in the world.